tsipkens/atems/README.md

 #### 2.1 agg.seg* functions

 Functions implementing different methods of aggregate-level semantic segmentation have filenames starting with `agg.seg*`.
+The functions generally share two common inputs:

+1. `imgs` - An unmodified (save for removing the footer) single image or cellular array of images of the aggregates.

+2. `pixsize` - The size of each pixel in the image (often used in the rolling ball transformation).

+Other arguments depend on the function.

-The available methods are summarized below.
+The available methods are
+summarized below.
 In each case, efforts are ongoing to standardize the outputs, which primarily consist of binary images in which pixels identified as part of the aggregate are assigned a value of `1`